-U.S. consumer inflation rates continued to decelerate after reaching a multi-decade peak above 9% last year.
-We believe this moderating trend may be coming to an end and that it will be difficult to return to the stable, low core-inflation environment of the past two decades.
-A big drop in energy prices helped reduce year-over-year total inflation, and additional energy weakness would help boost the chances of continued disinflation.
+Since June of last year, year-over-year inflation rates had been consistently falling, but started to accelerate during Q3.
+This tick higher in inflation has been consistent with our view that it will be difficult to return to the stable low core-inflation environment of the past two decades.
+A big drop in energy prices had helped reduce year-over-year total inflation, but a rebound in commodity prices adds additional risk to the inflation outlook.